-Within this world of selfies, hashtags, and infographs people consume, connect, and recycle ( not all n that order) at high rates.
+Within this world of selfies, hashtags, and info-graphs people consume, connect, and recycle ( not all in that order) at high rates.
 Now, when news goes viral it happens quickly, without warning, and sometimes for no respectable reason.
-As a people, the human race, now associates products, ideas, and all things media with who they are as a person.
-If you can tap into how your customer relates to the world going viral is a piece of cake.
+If you can tap into how your customer relates to your brand the world “going viral” will be a piece of cake.

 According to StickyViral.com, “Facebook has the biggest lead generation for both buyers and sellers.
 77 percent declared they had made customers through Facebook”.
 So part of going viral is knowing how to “speak to your customer is key to getting any campaign noticed.
 Consumers are so over just shopping.
 They want to know that when they do so it is an experience and something worth talking about and sharing.

 Blendtec went viral becasue they showcased their products in a funny and very real way.
 Though IPads aren’t normally blender friendly Blendtec entertained and informed consumers.

 Content is King: Honda leveraged Pinterest fans and potential Honda buyers to pursue their dreams and get paid while doing so.
 This campaign was so popular because it used the power of great content buy consumers and one of the fastest growing and useful social media tools((Pinterest) to engage consumers

 Emotional Connection: Dove used real women to describe themselves and have a sketch drawn from that description.
 The sketch artist the completed his own version of the same women.
 Dove Real Beauty hoped to shine a light on how women hold themselves in a low esteem, only seeing flaws, versus what the campaign was made to do, inspire real beauty.
 This type of viral marketing is both personal and insightful without being harsh and or cold.